fonnesbeck/Bios8366/software.md

 Bios 366 is taught using Python and the "Scientific Stack", a set of core scientific computing packages written and maintained by various third parties.

+The first step is to install Python on your computer.
+I will be teaching this course based on **Python 2.7.2**.
+If you are running Mac OS X, Python is already included in the operating system that is shipped with the computer.
+I recommend that you upgrade to OS X 10.8 (Mountain Lion) if possible, so that you are running a relatively recent version of Python.

+If you are running Windows or Linux, you may not already have Python installed (though it is installed by default on many Linux distributions).
+If Python is not on your system, you can either download an installer from [Python.org](http://python.org) or install a third-party distribution (see below).
+I recommend the latter, since these distributions are enhanced, containing most or all of the packages required for the course.

+## All-in-one Scientific Python

 There are a handful of enhanced Python distributions that include easy installers and all of the packages required for this course.

 * [Anaconda](http://continuum.io/downloads.html) by Continuum Analytics.
 Completely free enterprise-ready Python distribution for large-scale data processing, predictive analytics, and scientific computing